flbbb/hacienda_tips_and_tricks/running_scripts_on_slurm.md

 - Create a file `my_sript.sh` (or whatever name you want).
 - `#!/bin/bash` The name of the shell that is going to run the program.
 - `#SBATCH` the lines begining with `#SBATCH --<param>` specify parameters for slurm.
 There are many, below is an example for the most important ones.
 You can specify
-- Your script, just as you would launch it in the terminal.
+- `srun` + your instruction, just as you would launch it in the terminal.
+For example if you usually do `python my_training_script.py`, it becomes `srun python my_training_script.py`.
--  You can break lines between arguments with ` \ `, as illustrated below (more readable).
+-  You can break lines between arguments with ` \ `, as illustrated (more readable).

 **How to choose the GPUs?**
 The GPUs are organized into partition and nodes.